Catalan Company: Internal division

 Subsequently, the Catalan Company suffered a period of internal confrontation provoked by the disputes and interests of foreign powers eager to control it.
-Thus FredericIII of Sicily assigned the crown Prince Ferdinand of Majorca to Gallipoli as captain of the company.
-This move was contested by Bernat de Rocafort, while others such as Berenguer d'Entença and Ferran Eiximenis d'Arenós accepted the appointment.
-The fight ended with the departure of Ferran and the Prince and the death of Entença, leaving Bernat de Rocafort as head of the company.
-The administrator Ramon Muntaner also would leave the company, later writing a chronicle about its history.
+Thus Frederic III of Sicily assigned Crown Prince Ferdinand of Majorca to Gallipoli as captain of the company.
+The move was contested by Bernat de Rocafort, and others such as Berenguer d'Entença and Ferran Eiximenis d'Arenós accepted the appointment.
+The fight ended with the departure of Ferran and the Prince and the death of Entença, which left Bernat de Rocafort as head of the Company.
+The administrator Ramon Muntaner also would leave the Company and later write a chronicle about its history.

 After this period of internal struggle, Bernat de Rocafort offered the services of the company to Charles of Valois to strengthen his aspirations to the Byzantine Empire.
 In 1309, Thibault de Chepoy, the representative of Charles of Valois, ordered the arrest of Bernat de Rocafort and sent him to Naples, where he would starve to death the same year.

-Move into Greece
+Move into southern Greece

-By 1308, the resources of the Gallipoli peninsula were exhausted and the company headed west towards Greece, reestablishing themselves on the peninsula of Kassandra in Chalcidice.
-From there they attacked and pillaged the locality, including Mount Athos monastery.
-Unable to capture Thessalonika they moved further west and south, by 1309 reaching the region of Thessaly, in what is now central Greece.
+By 1308, the resources of the Gallipoli peninsula were exhausted and the company headed westwards towards southern Greece, reestablishing themselves on the peninsula of Kassandra in Chalcidice.
+From there, they attacked and pillaged the locality, including Mount Athos Monastery.
+Unable to capture Thessalonica, they moved further west and south and by 1309 reached the region of Thessaly, in what is now Central Greece.

 Battle of Halmyros

-In 1310, the new leader of the Company Roger Deslaur offered his services to WalterV of Brienne, Duke of Athens, and cleared the duchy of all his enemies in less than a year.
+In 1310, the new leader of the Company Roger Deslaur offered his services to Walter V of Brienne, Duke of Athens, and cleared the duchy of all his enemies in less than a year.
 The Duke, however, did not pay the amount agreed upon for their services, which unleashed the wrath of the company.
-The Company decided to declare war on the duke and met him at the Battle of Halmyros on March15, 1311.
+The Company decided to declare war on the duke and met him at the Battle of Halmyros on March 15, 1311.
 The battle itself was a decisive last victory for the Catalans, despite being outnumbered by the Frankish forces of Athens, which included 700 knights.
-Walter V and most of his knights were killed, leaving Athens at the mercy of the company.
+Walter V and most of his knights were killed, which left Athens at the mercy of the Company.